 “Most children will grow out of allergies to foods like egg and milk, while allergies to nuts and seafood are often lifelong.
 The foods an infant eats in the first year of life has long been thought to play a role in whether or not they develop a food allergy, although it is only recently that people have started to study this more thoroughly.”

-Here's what you need to know about introducing solids to your little one.
+Here's what you should consider when introducing solids to your little one.

 When should I start introducing solids?

 The Australian Society Clinical Immunology and Allergy (ASCIA) guidelines say to introduce solid foods around 6 months and not before 4 months.
-If possible, you should continue to breastfeed your baby whilst introducing solid foods.
+Breastfeeding has also been shown to help reduce the risk of allergic reactions later in life, so if possible, you should continue to breastfeed your baby whilst introducing solid foods.

 What about allergy causing foods?

-All babies should be given common allergy causing foods by 12 months, including egg and peanut.
-Make sure that the egg is well cooked and try a smooth peanut butter to make it easier for your little one.
-Delayed introduction of these foods has been shown to increase the chance of developing a food allergy, so make sure you include them as you start weaning your baby.
+It is recommended that babies be given common allergy causing foods by 12 months, including egg and peanut.
+A good place to start is with soft, age appropriate foods like a well-cooked egg or smooth peanut butter.
+In fact, recent studies have shown that delayed introduction of these foods can increase the chance of developing a food allergy, so make sure you include them as you start weaning your baby.

 How should I introduce these?